prajwalmandlik2004/skillmatrix-edtech/README.md

-# Educational Website Project README
+# Skill Matrix - Educational Website Project

 Welcome to the README for our comprehensive educational website project!
 This document provides an overview of the project, including its technologies, features, and highlights.